arras-energy/static-website/use-cases/index.md

 - Tools to enable external data and model generation and creation capabilities.
 - Templates to enable open-source distribution of analysis methodologies.
 - Output to plotting modules and cloud-deployed/streaming data repositories.
-- Support for cloud-based deployment infrastructure, including Amazon AWS and Docker.
-- Support for automated continuous integration and continuous deployment (CI/CA)
+- Support for cloud-based deployment infrastructure and automated continuous integration and deployment (CI/CA)
 - Online documentation for each version deployed.

 These features result in important new algorithmic, modeling capabilities, and upgrades that